 As a teacher, I want the best for the students I see.
 I want them to grow up to be healthy and strong and gain the social and emotional strategies to take on the world with confidence.
-Life Education, through its partnerships with schools and community groups, helps students achieve these goals and is such an amazing experience for young people.
+Life Ed, through its partnerships with schools and community groups, helps students achieve these goals and is such an amazing experience for young people.

 Far North Queensland is a huge place, so we cover a large area.
 One of the best parts of my job is bringing the health and drug education program to students at such a wide variety of schools.
 We may have a set number of modules, but every educator will tailor their lessons to the needs of the schools, and students within those schools.
 We change activities and think of new ways to deliver messages.